open/close all folders

 - The auteur critics of the French New Wave also famously castigated the '50s as a Dork Age for their own native film industry.
 Later historians have argued that the likes of Truffaut and Godard were being unfair, and made the French cinema into a strawman to bolster their points.
 But even a revisionist like Bertrand Tavernier admits that '50s post-war cinema was a low-point with largely forgettable films, poorly-thought literary adaptations that the screenwriters themselves disliked, and the best work being done in the French independent scene of Jean-Pierre Melville, Jacques Tati, Jean Cocteau, and Robert Bresson (all of whom were championed by the New Wave).
 France would enter into another dork age, at the time of The '90s and Turn of the Millennium, a scene described in Olivier Assayas' Irma Vep where post-New Wave filmmakers and other independents felt so marginalized that they felt no reason to expect any audience for their films.

 - The '80s are seen by both American and British film critics and historians as a major low point.
 This period of neoliberalism (Reagan and Thatcher) saw many of the great New Hollywood directors out to lunch or in exile (Martin Scorsese, Francis Ford Coppola, Robert Altman), as well as a great many now-forgotten mainstream films that attempted to copy the success of George Lucas and Steven Spielberg.
 Films that are celebrated today, like Blade Runner, Raging Bull, and The Thing, were flops early on that would only later be Vindicated by History.
 In general, critics note that this was the first decade in American cinema in which the most exciting filmmakers came from the independent scene rather than the mainstream (before, it was at least a case that both Hollywood and the indies produced excellent films, and the former kept a door open for the latter to climb in), with Jim Jarmusch, Spike Lee, Richard Linklater, and Abel Ferrara rising to prominence in this era as cult directors.
-In England, this was the era of Thatcherism and reduced spending, with only a few cult films by Terry Gilliam, Stephen Frears, and Withnail & I in a dry decade.

 - For American horror fans, two periods of time are often remembered as low points in the history of the genre.
 One thing they both had in common was that they were periods of unparalleled prosperity and security in the United States, the conventional wisdom holding that the success of the horror genre is inversely proportional to how well the rest of the country is doing, since people are less primed to be scared when they feel safe and happy.
 This explains why the genre boomed from the '60s through the '80s (a time when people were afraid of declining moral values, a crumbling economy, and nuclear war) and from the mid '00s into the present (when fear of terrorism, bigotry, and economic malaise ran high).